 - Triphosphate Group: A chain of three phosphate groups.

-Furthermore, the products of ATP hydrolysis, ADP and inorganic phosphate (Pi), are more stable than ATP itself.
+Adding to this, the products of ATP hydrolysis, ADP and inorganic phosphate (Pi), are more stable than ATP itself.
 This difference in stability contributes to the overall negative change in free energy (ΔG), making the reaction energetically favorable and driving it forward.

 Trends and Latest Developments

 The understanding of ATP's role extends far beyond basic energy transfer.
 Current research explores ATP's involvement in cell signaling, inflammation, and even disease.
-For example, it is now known that ATP can be released from cells and act as an extracellular signaling molecule, binding to specific receptors on other cells and triggering a variety of responses.
+As an example, it is now known that ATP can be released from cells and act as an extracellular signaling molecule, binding to specific receptors on other cells and triggering a variety of responses.
 This extracellular ATP plays a role in processes such as pain sensation, immune responses, and wound healing.

 Tips and Expert Advice